daxtonb/elevator-app/README.md

 During runtime, all server logs are written to `log.txt` in the `ElevatorApp.Server` folder.

-Next, navigate to the `ElevatorApp.Client/client-app` directory and run the following commands.
+Next, open a new terminal and navigate to the `ElevatorApp.Client/client-app` directory and run the following commands
 ```
 npm install
 npm start